 Bio

-Kate has served as the Associate Lighting Director for Lincoln Center Festival and Fall for Dance Festival in NYC, working with international companies and designers to bring their work to the New York stage.
-As a Lighting Supervisor, she has toured with Mark Morris Dance Group, Jessica Lang Dance, and Dance Heginbotham.
+Kate has served as the Associate Lighting Director for Fall for Dance Festival and as the Associate Lighting Coordinator for Lincoln Center Festival in NYC, working with national and international companies to bring their works to the New York stage.
+As a lighting supervisor, she has toured with Mark Morris Dance Group, Jessica Lang Dance, Dance Heginbotham, Tom Gold Dance, and as the associate lighting supervisor for the Jerome Robbins Festival at Les Etes de la Danse in Paris with New York City Ballet, Miami City Ballet, the Joffrey, Pacific Northwest Ballet, and Perm Opera.

 Kate graduated magna cum laude from Wake Forest University with a BA and honors in Theatre.
 She received her MFA from University of Tennessee - Knoxville in 2013.
 Following graduate school, Kate was selected for the Gilbert Hemsley Lighting Internship, through which she worked with San Francisco Opera, Alvin Ailey American Dance Theater, and New York City Ballet.

-Kate is a proud member of United Scenic Artists Local 829 and currently resides in Denver, Colorado.
+Kate is a proud member of United Scenic Artists Local 829 and currently resides in Colorado.

 Resume for download